The Imagine! Belfast Festival of Ideas & Politics

 The festival takes place every March in Belfast and involves a week-long series of events aimed at engaging people in political and cultural discussions and debates in the broadest sense.
 The festival seeks to cover a wide spectrum of issues, including but not limited to mainstream political debates.

 The inaugural event was held in March 2015.
 The majority of the events in our festival are proposed through a public call for proposals conducted every October.
-Last year, the festival organisers received 90 event proposals from groups and members of the public.
-The festival organisers are not aligned with any political party or particular interest group.
 The festival doesn't receive corporate funding; instead, we are supported by our partners and individual donations.

-Participation in the festival is open to all, and while the main debates will not be party-political, groups and individuals are encouraged to discuss those 'difficult' and contentious issues that often don't come up in public discussions.
-The founder and current festival director is Peter O’Neill.
+Participation in the festival is open to all, and while the main debates are not party-political, groups and individuals are encouraged to discuss those 'difficult' and contentious issues that often don't come up in public discussions.